chiaradia/stockservice/README.md

 ## Improvements

  - Write Integration Tests
+ - Secure the service
- - Add Kubernetes support for Continuous Deployment with Travis CI
+ - Add support for Continuous Deployment with Travis to Kubernetes